-Tightening FHA's credit box to require two month reserves and DTI requirements for all borrowers would promote even stronger performance than that seen in recent books.
-Reserves and DTI requirements for all borrowers would help homeowners absorb major household expenses, such as replacing a heating system or paying for a car repair.
+Similar to the downpayment option, structuring reserves and DTI requirements on a tiered basis could promote even stronger performance than that seen in recent books.
+Reserves and DTI requirements would better enable higher risk borrowers to absorb major expenses, such as replacing a heating system or paying for a car repair without risking delinquency.
 These changes would positively impact FHA's default rate and should reduce future claims.
-Moreover, this would be another way to verify if borrowers are truly financially prepared for the cost of homeownership.
+This would be another means of ensuring borrowers are truly prepared for the cost of homeownership.